sensecollective/Unibit-Documents/README.md

 > The Universal Bit Project is an open source,
 > all inclusive community, focused on pushing the boundaries of decentralized technologies.

-We are focused on creating the tools necessary to build applications on next generation distributed ledger technologies.
+We are working on developing the tools necessary to build applications on next generation distributed ledger technologies.
 ***

 #### Websites